Girishaprasad-2001/Kubernetes-Architecture/Terraform-README.md

 ### After Import
 1. Terraform updates the state file to include the imported resource.
 2. You’ll need to write the corresponding resource block in your .tf file so Terraform knows how to manage it.

+### Q. i have create 5 instances in terraform, some one unfortunates deleted one instances in ui how to fix this issue in terraform

+This creates drift between Terraform State and Actual Infrastructure.

+If someone manually deletes one of the Terraform-managed instances from the AWS Console, the infrastructure drifts from the Terraform state.
+When I run terraform plan, Terraform detects that the resource is missing and shows it will be recreated.
+Running terraform apply restores the infrastructure to the desired state defined in the code.
+This is one of the key benefits of Terraform's declarative model: it continuously tries to make the actual state match the desired state.